-Storytelling and the Hollywood Through-Line
+Branded Content and the Hollywood Through-Line

-Many, many years ago, long before my time as a creative brand marketer and long before my time working in Hollywood’s story development world, I found myself in film school learning the foundation of screenwriting strategy and storytelling techniques.
+Many, many years ago, long before my time helping companies with their branded content strategy and long before my time working in Hollywood’s story development world, I found myself in film school learning the foundation of screenwriting strategy and storytelling techniques.
 My screenwriting professors would always be preaching this concept of successful stories having a “through-line,” this glue of sorts that connects the scenes of your story together to form one, viable story.
 The through-line is that main objective or theme which drives the action of your main character or characters.
 It’s the question that gets raised in the first ten minutes of a movie and gets answered in the climax of the final act.
 Will three buddies find their missing friend before his wedding the morning after losing their memory from a crazy bachelor party in Vegas?
 That would have been the through-line for the hit comedy, The Hangover, back in 2009.
 Regardless of how outrageous this through-line might sound, it kept audiences glued to the story, wanting to find out what really transpired that crazy night in Vegas.
 When all was said in done, this little comedy made for a modest budget of $35 million, grossed more than $467 million at the worldwide box office.
 Fresh storytelling has a way of finding its audience, no matter the budget.

 The Through-Line For The Brand Story In Your Branded Content

 Once a successful through-line has been established for a story, the audience cannot help but be drawn in to see how the drama unfolds, curious as to whether the main characters achieve their mission.
-In makes no difference if you’re writing a feature-length Hollywood movie or telling your brand’s story through a content marketing strategy, the importance of establishing an engaging through-line remains the same.
+It makes no difference if you’re writing a feature-length Hollywood movie or telling your brand’s story through a content marketing strategy, the importance of establishing an engaging through-line remains the same.

 A great example of a brand using the power of the through-line in their branded content was the online mockumentary made several years ago promoting a line of Hi-Tec sports shoes.
-In this absolutely brilliant piece of brand storytelling, a group of extreme sports enthusiasts pretend to be creating a new sport which requires them to learn how to run on water.
-This new sport called “Liquid Mountaineering,” utilized a line of Hi-Tec shoes featured in the video which were completely water repellant.
+In this absolutely brilliant piece of brand storytelling, a group of extreme sports enthusiasts pretends to be creating a new sport which requires them to learn how to run on water.
+This new sport called “Liquid Mountaineering” utilized a line of Hi-Tec shoes featured in the video which were completely water repellant.
 Besides being a genius marketing ploy to raise awareness of the shoes’ special water-resistant feature with the public, the video also presented the perfect through-line to keep online audiences glued to their screens until the very end: Will this team succeed with their objective in finding a way to run on water?
 As crazy as the premise of running on water may have sounded, thirteen-million views on YouTube was the direct result of a credible and compelling through-line.

 The Opposing Force Driving Your Brand Story